julelang/manual/src/std/comptime.md

 	}
 }
 ```
 In the example code above, the ByteSlice type is a strict type alias.
-But we can examine the actual type with comptime type information api.
+But we can examine the actual type with comptime type information API.
 :::

 ---